Nagendra1997/mesibo-documentation/conferencing.md

 https://api.mesibo.com/api.php?op=groupeditmembers&token=xxxxxxxxxxxxx&gid=12345&m=user0,user1,user2,user3,user4&canpub=1&cansub=1&canlist=1&delete=0
 ```

-### Client API
+## Client API

-Once you have created a group and added members, your users can start conferencing using client-side API.
+Once you have created a group and added your users as members, your users can start conferencing using client-side API.
 Below is a description of each API.
 You can refer to our open source conferencing app source code in GitHub for better understanding.
 It is assumed that you are familiar with mesibo real-time APIs.

 Here is a brief overview of the different API methods and callbacks we will be using.